akhil-aggarwal/cookie/README.md

 ## License

-projectmate is licensed under the MIT License - see the [LICENSE](https://github.com/akhil-aggarwal/cookie/blob/main/LICENSE.md) file for details.
+cookie is licensed under the MIT License - see the [LICENSE](https://github.com/akhil-aggarwal/cookie/blob/main/LICENSE.md) file for details.

 ## Thanks to all Contributors